toughpixels/sacred-harp-singers/content/_index.md

 title: Home of the Pacific Northwest Sacred Harp Singers
 ---

 We're an organization dedicated to Sacred Harp singing in Washington State (and a bit beyond).
 Sacred Harp singing is a traditional American form of community singing.
 It happens without instruments, in four vocal parts printed in shapenotes using the tunebook *The Sacred Harp*.
-Snapenotes means the musical noteheads appear as one of four different shapes (the simple oval, a square, a right-sided triangle, and a diamond).
+Shapenotes means the musical noteheads appear as one of four different shapes (the simple oval, a square, a right-sided triangle, and a diamond).

 *The Sacred Harp* was first published in 1844, it missed being the first to use the shapenote technique by about 46 years.
 Since then, it has been continuously in print.